Ivory-Hnt/edulink-tui/README.md

 # edulink-tui
-An unofficial terminal user interface for accessing edulink as a student.
+An unofficial terminal user interface for accessing edulink as a student.aa